-When the operator selects a signal in the list, the object information appears on the right.
-The object is shown on a map, along with the nearest rapid response teams:
+When the operator selects a signal in the list, the property information appears on the right.
+The property is shown on a map, along with the nearest rapid response teams:

-The status and description of the object follows below:
+The status and description of the property follows below:

-The full object description includes the used equipment, contact information and full signal history.
+The full property description includes the used equipment, contact information and full signal history.

 In the right panel, the teams status is shown.
-The operator decides which team to send to an object depending on their availability:
+The operator decides which team to send to a property depending on their availability:

 The programa makes sure evert alarm is dispatched correctly.
-To consider an alarm “clear”, a team must have visited the object, or the client must take their own responsibility for the object, or the operator must block the alarm signal:
+To consider an alarm “clear”, a team must have visited the property, or the client must take their own responsibility for the property, or the operator must block the alarm signal:

 In the latter two cased, the operator specifies additional information for the event register: